 - 1/2 cup butter, softened

 - 1 teaspoon vanilla extract

-Combine sugar with heavy cream in a saucepan over medium heat, and stir until sugar dissolves and simmers, about 3 minutes.
-Reduce heat to low, and allow the mixture to simmer for seven minutes without stirring.
+- Combine sugar with heavy cream in a saucepan over medium heat, and stir until sugar dissolves and simmers, about 3 minutes.
+Reduce heat to low, and allow the mixture to simmer for 7 minutes without stirring.

-A delicious way to sneak a little veggies into dessert time!
+These are a delicious way to sneak a bit of veggies into dessert time!

 - 3 eggs

 - 2 1/2 cups all-purpose flour